netobserv/netobserv.github.io/content/posts/2025-11-10-subnet-labels/index.md

 You can go ahead and mark all the known external traffic in a similar way: databases, VMs, web services, etc.

+{#admon title="Info"}
+Granted, in the current release of NetObserv, going through every Subnet Labels configuration might be cumbersome. `FlowCollector` is a centralized API, typically managed by cluster admins, whereas knowing the various subnet dependencies might be more in the perimeter of application teams.
+We are currently working on a new feature that allows delegating that kind of configuration, so stay tuned!
+{/}

 Once we've created that label, we need to update our `FlowMetric` examples that filter on subnet label absence.

 ```bash